wearefrank/frank-runner/README.md

 properties that appear in the `build-example.properties` files supplied.
 Properties that work for ordinary use of the Frank!Runner may not work with a `specials/...` case.
-The Frank!Framework sources should be in a folder named `iaf` that is a sibling of the Frank!Runner checkout.
+The Frank!Framework sources should be in a folder named `frankframework` that is a sibling of the Frank!Runner checkout.

 **specials/iaf-webapp:** Use this folder to run your own Frank configuration with a modified locally-built version of the Frank!Framework.
 Put your configuration in `examples/Frank2Example1/configurations`.
-If you need class-level properties or configurations, put it in your `frankframework` build and not in your Frank!Runner checkout.
+If you need class-level properties or configurations, put it in your `frankframework` checkout and not in your Frank!Runner checkout.
+Use folder `frankframework/webapp`.

 # Project structure and customisation